 What's New on Our Websites

-Among other new additions, during the last month we have:
+Among other new additions, we have posted:

 Your Input, Please

 Please let us know what you like - and don't like - so we can tailor TheCorporateCounsel.net to be more of a hands-on resource for you and your colleagues.

 Because we view TheCorporateCounsel.net as a "community" site, let us know if you would like to contribute content to our site.
 E-mail comments, suggestions and other input to email@example.com.

 This email newsletter is provided for informational purposes only and does not constitute legal advice.
 Executive Press is not engaged in rendering legal or other professional services.
 Publication of this newsletter is not intended to create, and the information contained herein does not constitute, an attorney-client relationship.
 Do not act or rely upon the information and advice given in this publication without seeking the services of competent professional counsel.
 You may decline to receive further email solicitations from us by sending an email to firstname.lastname@example.org or contacting us at CCRcorp, 8911 N Capital of TX Hwy, Suite 4200-110, Austin, TX 78759.